serenity-is/docs/framework/localization.md

 ```

 Unlike the old static `InitializeLocalTexts` method, this is a proper service, so local texts can be re-initialized whenever needed (for example, after editing translations on the *Translations* page), and the behavior can be customized by replacing `ILocalTextInitializer` with your own implementation.

+### Automatic Registration Helpers

+The base text registration is built from a set of static helper classes in the `Serenity.Localization` namespace, each responsible for one source of local texts.
+They are called by `DefaultLocalTextInitializer` (via `AddBaseTexts`), but you can also call them directly from a custom initializer:

+- [NestedLocalTextRegistration](../api/dotnet/Serenity.Net.Core/Serenity.Localization/NestedLocalTextRegistration.md) — registers texts from `[NestedLocalTexts]` classes.
+- [JsonLocalTextRegistration](../api/dotnet/Serenity.Net.Core/Serenity.Localization/JsonLocalTextRegistration.md) — registers texts from JSON files (embedded resources or a folder).
+- [EnumLocalTextRegistration](../api/dotnet/Serenity.Net.Core/Serenity.Localization/EnumLocalTextRegistration.md) — registers enumeration texts from `[Description]` attributes.
+- [NavigationLocalTextRegistration](../api/dotnet/Serenity.Net.Core/Serenity.Localization/NavigationLocalTextRegistration.md) — registers navigation item titles from `[NavigationItem]` attributes (as `Navigation.<category>/<title>` keys).

 ## Registering Translations Manually